-The EIM Governing Body has primary authority for considering and approving policy changes to market rules that would not exist but for the EIM, in contrast to generally applicable rules of the real-time market.
-This category includes, but is not limited to, ISO rules that are EIM-specific insofar as they apply uniquely in the balancing authority areas of EIM Entities, or differently in the balancing authority areas of EIM Entities than in the CAISO's balancing authority.
+The EIM Governing Body has primary authority for considering and approving policy changes1 to market rules in either of two circumstances.
+First, when the market rulethat would not exist but for the EIM, in contrast to generally applicable rules of the real-time market.
+This category includes, but is not limited to, ISO market rules that are EIM-specific insofar as they apply uniquely in the balancing authority areas of EIM Entities, or differently in the balancing authority areas of EIM Entities than in the CAISO's balancing authority.
 Most such rules should be in Section 29 of the ISO tariff (though not every rule in Section 29 is necessarily within the EIM Governing Body's primary authority).
-Before Management may file with FERC any proposed tariff amendment that would change such rules, they must first have the approval of the EIM Governing Body.
+Before Management may file with FERC any proposed tariff amendment that would change such rules, they must first have the approval of the EIM Governing Body: